This video walks you through the process step by step, including checking your oil level, adding oil, and removing excess oil.

-Oil is critical because it cools and lubricates the internal components, less oil means higher internal temperatures and when the temperatures get too high, the components fuse together, this is known as seizing and for an engine that’s as bad as the story gets.
+You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
+Engine oil for any engine is important, the quality and the quantity.
+Oil is critical because it cools and lubricates the internal components.
+Less oil means higher internal temperatures and when the temperatures get too high, the components fuse together.
+This is known as seizing and for an engine that’s as bad as the story gets.

-Briggs & Stratton – Most models take from empty .65 US quarts (.6 lts) 5W30 engine oil.
+Briggs & Stratton – Most models take from empty .65 US quarts (.6 lt.)
+5W30 engine oil.

-Honda engines – Most take from empty .58 US quarts (.55 lts) of 10W30 engine oil.
+Honda engines – Most take from empty .58 US quarts (.55 lt.) of 10W30 engine oil.

-Kawasaki engines – Most take from empty .6 US quarts (.6 lts) 10W30 engine oil.
+Kawasaki engines – Most take from empty .6 US quarts (.6 lt.)
+10W30 engine oil.

-Kohler engines – Most take from empty .6 US quarts (.6 lts) 10W30 engine oil.
+Kohler engines – Most take from empty .6 US quarts (.6 lt.)
+10W30 engine oil.

 For exact specs see: